segmentio/segment-docs/src/engage/user-subscriptions/subscription-groups.md

 ## Frequently asked questions

 {% faq %}
-{% faqitem How may subscription groups can I have? %}
+{% faqitem How many subscription groups can I have? %}
 Your Engage space includes up to 25 subscription groups.
 {% endfaqitem %}